-Looking directly into the sky this morning was like looking into the eyes of my friend Shamcher in those brief moments so long ago when we stopped in passing in the hallway.
-We had been known each other for only a few short weeks or even days, I can’t remember, playing together in our respective roles in the world like children, he eighty years, me, twenty-four.
-We had taken the subway from the apartment in Maryland to the office buildings of the Senate where, together, we opened doors into closed meetings and talked to Senators about Ocean Thermal Energy Conversion and skipped to a cafe, arm in arm.
-Then we had traveled to this spot in Ontario together, stopping in Niagra Falls where he had grumpily refused to leave the car while my husband and I viewed the overwhelming waters, standing in the mist.
+Looking directly into the sky this morning was like looking into the eyes of my dear friend Shamcher in those brief moments so long ago when we stopped in passing in the hallway.
+We had been known each other for only a few short weeks or even days, I can’t remember, playing together in our respective roles in the world like children, he eighty-three years, me, twenty-four.
+We had taken the subway from the apartment in Maryland to the office buildings of the Senate where, together, we opened doors into closed meetings and talked to Senators about Ocean Thermal Energy Conversion (his passion in life) and skipped to a cafe, arm in arm.
+Then we had traveled to this spot in Ontario together, stopping in Niagra Falls where he had grumpily refused (it was just lots of water coming down) to leave the car while my husband and I viewed the overwhelming waters, standing in the mist.

-In that moment in the hallway, we had both just come from a meditation in the large room of the building where we were attending a Sufi gathering with old and new friends.
-We both both seemed to feel just a little out of place here-I because I was young and a stranger to many, and he because he was old and wise.
-He took my hands and looked, just looked, across into my eyes.
+In that moment in the hallway, we had both just come from a meditation in the large room of the building .
+There, attendig a Sufi gathering with old and new friends, we both both seemed to feel just a little out of place -I because I was young and a stranger to many, and he because he was old and wise.
+He took my hand and looked, just looked, across into my eyes.
 For a briefest instant, there was a flash of embarrassment between us, a swift, small bird flying across our vision.
 Then all awareness of emotion was gone, completely, as if it had never been.
-All that was left was the opening through the blue of his eyes which soon vanished, into a vastness I had never before known, somehow composed only of a light that was not light, with resonance and depth, in which all that could be created was present, without end.
+All that was left was the opening through the blue of his eyes.
+And then that, too, vanished into a vastness I had never before known, somehow composed only of light that was not light, of such resonance and depth that all that could be created was present, without end.

 As I returned, breathing hard from my run, one of the volunteers offhandedly told me I no longer needed to come.
 Telling the mother I could now take over did no good.
 She was determined to go.
 My friend and teacher stood nearby, talking to a couple who were laughing and joking with him intimately.
 Overhearing, evidently having somehow paid attention to the whole situation, he interrupted his conversation and called to me in a clear voice,